Condense

 Understanding the Managed Kafka Landscape

 Managed Kafka platforms typically offload the infrastructure concerns of broker provisioning, patching, scaling, and monitoring.
+What's the time from raw event to business insight?
+If Real-Time Data Streaming is more than just ingestion in your business, it's time to look beyond brokers.
 Broadly, they fall into three architectural categories:

 Infrastructure-as-a-Service (IaaS) Managed Kafka